 The framework consists of concepts that encompass the qualities of a successful graduate nurse.
-NLN competencies were chosen because they specifically define the competencies of the graduate Associate Degree Nurse.
-QSEN competencies reflect current contemporary practice.
-Concepts interlace NLN and QSEN competencies to achieve the goal of providing graduate nurses with the tools needed to provide holistic care in an ever-changing health care delivery system.
+NLN competencies were chosen because they specifically define the competencies of the graduate Associate Degree Nurse and to achieve the goal of providing graduate nurses with the tools needed to provide holistic care in an ever-changing health care delivery system.
 Each competency includes knowledge, skills, and attitudes to serve as a basis for consistent performance expectations across academic and practice settings.